 Who is your target audience?

 Anyone within throwing distance.
-I’ve delighted groups of all kinds and sizes, from bankers to bikers and 20 to 20,000 people.
+I’ve delighted groups of all kinds and sizes, from 20 to 20,000 people.
 I provide shows for all ages, assemblies for youth, and keynotes for adults (or people who resemble adults).

 How far will you travel?

-The sky is the limit… though I prefer to work on the ground.
-I’ve worked everywhere from California to Bermuda and Manitoba to Mexico.
-I can even do a visual comedy variety act for international audiences.
+The sky is the limit… Though I prefer to work on the ground.
+I’ve worked everywhere from Australia to Bermuda and Canada to Mexico, and I can adapt my variety act for non-English speaking audiences.

 How long are your productions?

-Typically shows are 30-60 minutes, assemblies are 45 minutes, and keynotes are 60-90 minutes.
-I also work with others to present everything from two-hour variety shows to full-day seminars (with extra espresso).
-Additional interactive fun may also be available.
+Typically, keynotes are 60-90 minutes, shows are 30-60 minutes, and assemblies are 45 minutes.
+Working with others, I can also produce two-hour variety shows to full-day seminars (with extra espresso).

 What are your fees?

 Reasonable.
-Some of my contemporaries ask $5,000 to $10,000.
-I’m less.
+Some of my contemporaries ask $10,000 or more.
+I’m usually less.
 Specifics depend on the event, location, and scale of the production.

 What are your technical requirements?